Updated August 22, 2023

 6. VLOOKUP has size restrictions for lookup value which can’t exceed 255 characters.
 If any lookup value exceeds 255 characters, the VLOOKUP function will produce an error.
 Conversely, the INDEX MATCH has no restrictions for the lookup value.

 7. VLOOKUP is very poor when we drag the formula across rows or columns with the same reference value.
 It provides the same result as the first lookup result because we use static references.
 On the other hand, INDEX MATCH is smart enough to find out the actual value associated with the column when we drag the formula across rows/columns.
 See the screenshot below for better visualization:

 8. This is the only fact that goes in the way of VLOOKUP.
 It is easy to understand as well as implement in comparison with INDEX MATCH due to the simple nature it has.
 On the other hand, some users find INDEX MATCH difficult to understand due to its complex combination of two formulae.

 9. Regarding handling large datasets, VLOOKUP is not as fast as INDEX MATCH (due to the static references).
 It is said that usually, INDEX MATCH is 30% faster than the VLOOKUP on normal days.

 The table below summarizes the comparisons between VLOOKUP vs INDEX MATCH:

-After considering all these points, we can conclude that INDEX MATCH can be used as a flexible, versatile, fast alternative to the VLOOKUP function.
-However, it still might be the toughest one to tackle for some users compared to VLOOKUP due to the complex nature and combination Index Match poses.
+After considering all these points, we can conclude that INDEX MATCH can be a flexible, versatile, fast alternative to the VLOOKUP function.
+However, it might still be the toughest one for some users compared to VLOOKUP due to the complex nature and combination of Index Match poses.